After toppling Apple in China, Oppo eyes world market

-DONGGUAN (China): With its army of salespeople and vast network of outlets, a relatively new smartphone maker has exploded in popularity to overtake global giants Apple and Samsung in China’s market – and now it has its eye on the West.
+DONGGUAN (China), June 21: With its army of salespeople and vast network of outlets, a relatively new smartphone maker has exploded in popularity to overtake global giants Apple and Samsung in China’s market – and now it has its eye on the West.

 Oppo began life selling DVD players in the in the southern manufacturing hub of Dongguan a little more than a decade ago and only broke into the handset market in 2011.